Haidar0096/image_magick_ffi/README.md

 // ...
 @override
 void initState() {
-  im.initialize(); // initialize the plugin (can also be done before `runApp`) wand = im.MagickWand.newMagickWand(); // create a MagickWand to edit images super.initState();
+  wand = im.MagickWand.newMagickWand(); // create a MagickWand to edit images super.initState();
 }
 // ...

-// reads an image, then writes it in jpeg format Future<String> _handlePress() async {
+// reads an image, does some operations on it, then writes saves it.
+Future<String> _handlePress() async {
   try {
     setState(() => isLoading = true);